NEWS & RESOURCES

 In theory, the Bill has potential for significant changes to UK employment law, something the UK hasn’t seen in decades.
 However, the UK has a long-standing history of providing enhanced employment protections compared to other western world countries and it would be difficult to see how many of the UK’s employment protections that stem from European law would regress to prior to when the UK was in the EU.
 Furthermore, it is understood that the UK government does not intend to make significant changes to employment law because of it, although it is unclear what this means in practice.

 Included in the Bill is a ‘sunset clause’ which is a provision within a Bill that gives an expiry date, one the Bill becomes law.
-In this case, section 1 of the Bill effectively states that all UK legislation that is derived from the UK’s relationship with the EU from over the last forty years will automatically cease to be law at 31 December 2023 unless the Government make a decision on each piece of legislation on whether to amend or reaffirm it as law.
-The Bill does allow for an extension to this sunset clause, but it cannot be later than 23 June 2026.
+In this case, section 1 of the Bill effectively states that all UK legislation that is derived from the UK’s relationship with the EU from over the last forty years will automatically cease to be law at 31 December likely to be welcomed.

 Working Time Regulations